nhiddink/iOS-Developer-Roadmap/README.md

 This roadmap is intended for the following audiences:

 - Anyone looking to become a professional iOS developer.
-- Entry-level software engineers who need to brush up on knowledge in a variety of topics to prepare for interviews.
+- Entry-level iOS developers and software engineers who need to brush up on knowledge in a variety of topics to prepare for interviews.
-- Mid-level iOS developers who want to become experts in their craft.
+- Mid-level iOS developers and software engineers who want to become experts in their craft.
-- Senior iOS developers and hiring managers seeking a curated list of topics for interview questions.
+- Senior iOS developers and software engineering managers seeking a curated list of topics for interview questions.

 ## 👌 Why these topics?
 See [this article](https://medium.com/@borlov/c9a24f413457) explaining selection of topics.